 Woolcock, M., Szreter, S. & Rao, V. (2011).
 How and why does history matter for development policy?
 Journal of Development Studies, 47(1), 70-96.

+You do not need to buy a book for this course.
 A detailed reading list, including instructions on how to acquire the texts, will be included in the syllabus.

 Timetable courses and Exams